blmstrm/loudmoauth/README.md

 `:scope` defines the rights your appplication is requesting from the user.
 This has to be a string where the different rights are separated by space.

-`:custom-query-params` defines the custom query parameters that some providers use to enable behaviour specific to their oauth2 service.
+`:custom-query-params` an optional key that defines the custom query parameters that some providers use to enable behaviour specific to their oauth2 service.

 `:client-secret ` defines the client secret received when registrating your application with the provider.